jdeisenberg/icljs/_sources/reduce_function.rst

 where

-* ``f`` is a function that has two parameters: the current accumulated value and the item under consideration
+* ``f`` is a function that has two parameters: the current accumulated result and the item under consideration
-* ``initial`` is the initial value of the accumulated value
+* ``initial`` is the initial value of the accumulated result
 * ``collection`` is the collection to be reduced

 As an example, here is ``reduce`` used to calculate the sum of squares of a set of numbers: